HCV in Pregnancy

 RECOMMENDED RATING

-HCV RNA and routine liver function tests are recommended at initiation of prenatal care for HCV-antibody–positive pregnant persons to assess the risk of mother-to-child transmission (MTCT) and severity of liver disease.
+For pregnant persons who test positive for HCV antibodies, HCV RNA and routine liver function tests are recommended at initiation of prenatal care to assess the risk of mother-to-child transmission and severity of liver disease.
 I, B

-All pregnant persons with HCV infection should receive prenatal and intrapartum care that is appropriate for their individual obstetric risk(s) as there is no currently known intervention to reduce MTCT.
+All pregnant persons with HCV infection should receive prenatal and intrapartum care that is appropriate for their individual obstetric risk(s) as there is no currently known intervention to reduce mother-to-child transmission.
 I, B

-In HCV-infected pregnant persons with pruritus or jaundice, there should be a high index of suspicion for intrahepatic cholestasis of pregnancy (ICP) with subsequent assessment of alanine aminotransferase (ALT), aspartate aminotransferase (AST), and serum bile acids.
+In pregnant persons with HCV infection and pruritus or jaundice, there should be a high index of suspicion for intrahepatic cholestasis of pregnancy with subsequent assessment of alanine aminotransferase, aspartate aminotransferase, and serum bile acids.
 I, B

-HCV-infected persons with cirrhosis should be counseled about the increased risk of adverse maternal and perinatal outcomes.
-Antenatal and perinatal care should be coordinated with a maternal-fetal medicine (ie, high-risk pregnancy) obstetrician.
+Persons with HCV infection and cirrhosis should be counseled about the increased risk of adverse maternal and perinatal outcomes.
+Antenatal and perinatal care should be coordinated with a maternal-fetal medicine obstetrician (iehigh-risk pregnancy specialist).
 I, B

 Pregnancy Impact on HCV Infection

 Pregnancy itself does not appear to negatively affect chronic HCV infection.
-In general, serum ALT levels decrease during the first and third trimesters of pregnancy and increase after delivery.
+In general, serum alanine aminotransferase (ALT) levels decrease during the first and third trimesters of pregnancy and increase after delivery.
 HCV RNA levels rise during the first and third trimesters, reaching a peak during the third trimester, and decrease postpartum (Conte, 2000); (Gervais, 2000).
 These effects are likely due to the immunosuppressive effects of pregnancy and increased maternal plasma volume.
-HCV-infected pregnant persons have a higher incidence of intrahepatic cholestasis of pregnancy (ICP) (pooled OR 20.40 [95% CI, 9.39-44.33, I2=55%]) based on a meta-analysis of 3 studies when compared to noninfected pregnant persons (Wijarnpreecha, 2017).
-ICP is associated with an increased rate of adverse maternal and fetal outcomes; all patients with this syndrome should be immediately referred to a high-risk obstetrical specialist for monitoring and treatment.
+Compared with pregnant persons without HCV infection, pregnant persons with HCV infection have a higher incidence of intrahepatic cholestasis of pregnancy (pooled odds ratio 20.4095% CI 9.3944.33) based on a meta-analysis of 3 studies (Wijarnpreecha, 2017).
+Intrahepatic cholestasis of pregnancy is associated with an increased rate of adverse maternal and fetal outcomes; all individuals with this syndrome should be immediately referred to a high-risk obstetrical specialist for monitoring and treatment.

 HCV Infection Impact on Pregnancy and Perinatal Outcomes